MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Get-MgUserEvent.md

 The list of events contains single instance meetings and series masters.
 To get expanded event instances, you can get the calendar view, or \nget the instances of an event.

+This example shows how to use the Get-MgUserEvent Cmdlet.

+To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS

 ### -All